-The emotional effects of debt can be overwhelming.
+The emotional and toxic effects of debt can be overwhelming.

 Debt can take a toll on relationships, your emotional and mental health, and your physical health.